carasaj/challenge_2/loan_qualifier_app/README.md

 This script is written in Python 3.7, and the user will need to have [Python](https://www.python.org/downloads/) downloaded.

-The user will also need to install the following packages:
+The user will also need to install and/or import the following packages:

 * [sys](https://docs.python.org/3/library/sys.html) - For interacting with the interpreter.